r-lyeh-archived/dessert/README.md

 - Dessert is easy to integrate.
 Single file, header-only.
 - Dessert is cross-platform.
 No extra dependencies.
 - Dessert is handy.
 Optional breakpoints and interruption on selected tests.
-- Dessert is BOOST licensed.
+- Dessert is zlib/libpng licensed.

 ### Quick tutorial
 Replace any `assert()` with `dessert()`.
 That's it.
 Piece of cake :cake: